kych0912/saas-starter-ko/README.md

 3. `STEPPAY_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step
 4. `POSTGRES_URL, NEXTAUTH_SECRET`: Set this to your production database URL.
 5. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.
-6. `GOOGLE_ID, FACEBOOK_ID`: Set these to your Google and Facebook OAuth client IDs.
+6. `GOOGLE_ID, NAVER_ID`: Set these to your Google and NAVER OAuth client IDs.
-7. `GOOGLE_SECRET, FACEBOOK_SECRET`: Set these to your Google and Facebook OAuth client secrets.
+7. `GOOGLE_SECRET, NAVER_SECRET`: Set these to your Google and NAVER OAuth client secrets.